ShahriarRezghi/QLD/README.md

 If there are any issues or bugs you can report them on the issues page and start the project if you like it.

 # Screenshots
-You can see some screenshots here
+You can see some screenshots here.
+If you want to see more screenshots see the [Screenshots folder](https://github.com/ShahriarSS/QLD/tree/master/Screenshots)

 ![screenshot1](Screenshots/screenshot1.png)

 ![screenshot2](Screenshots/screenshot7.png)